 Reach your tipping point

-If you’ve truly followed what I’ve outlined above, you will start bringing in some extra income, and it’s going to feel awesome.
-At this point, it’s tempting to see what you’ve accomplished and think that you are ready to go at it full time.
-Instead, I suggest moving into a transitional role, where you have one foot in your business, and the other in a place of security.
+When you start bringing in extra income, it’s going to feel awesome.
+At thatpoint, it’s tempting to see what you’ve accomplished and think you are ready to do it full time.
+Instead, I suggest moving into a transitional role, where you have one foot in your business and the other in a place of security.

 Use your extra time wisely